otrv4/otrv4/otrv4.md

    This random value should be hashed and pruned as defined in the [Considerations while working with elliptic curve parameters](#considerations-while-working-with-elliptic-curve-parameters) section prior to be used.
+1. Interpret `r7` as little-endian integer forming a scalar.
 1. Compute `Rb = (Qa - Qb) * b3`.
 Check that `Rb` is on curve Ed448.
 See
    [Verifying that a point is on the curve](#verifying-that-a-point-is-on-the-curve) section for details.